-Nor98 scrapie was diagnosed in seven sheep, each case originating in different flocks.
+Nor98 scrapie was diagnosed in twelve sheep, each case originating in different flocks.
 The ages and genotypes of these sheep, and the results of the immunohistochemical examinations, were in accordance with the previous experience of Nor98 scrapie (5).
 Most cases had at least one of the alleles $AF{141}RQ$ or AHQ which previously have been found to be associated with Nor98 scrapie (4).
 There were one Nor98 scrapie case that was carrying the ARR/ARR genotype considered to be strongly resistant (NSP1) towards classical scrapie.

-Following the EU Regulation (EC) No. 999/2001 Annex VII, as amended by Regulation (EC) No 1915/2003 all sheep in the positive Nor98 scrapie flocks were genotyped.
-Animals with a VRQ allele and animals without at least one ARR allele were killed and animals older than 18 months were examined for PrP^{Sc}.
-From July 2007 these control measures were changed in accordance with regulation (EC) no 253/2006, which states that genotyping might be performed on only a proportion of the animals in the flock positive for Nor98 scrapie.
+Following the EU Regulation (EC) No. 999/2001 Annex VII, as amended by Regulation (EC) No 253/2006, of July 2007, states that genotyping might be performed on a proportion of the animals in the flock positive for Nor98 scrapie.
 No animal has to be removed from the flock on the basis of PrP genotype.

-The absence of additional Nor98 scrapie cases in the eradicated flocks this year as well as previous years, suggests that Nor98 scrapie is, if contagious at all, less contagious than classical scrapie.
-This is supported by a case-control study on Nor98 scrapie in Norwegian sheep flocks, where animal-to-animal contact or movement of sheep between sheep flocks were not found as risk factors for Nor98 scrapie (6).
+The absence of additional Nor98 scrapie cases in the flocks this year as well as previous years, suggests that Nor98 scrapie is, if contagious at all, less contagious than classical scrapie.
+This is supported by a casecontrol study on Nor98 scrapie in Norwegian sheep flocks, where animal-to-animal contact or movement of sheep between sheep flocks were not found as risk factors for Nor98 scrapie (6).

-That the sheep were relatively old (Table 2) compared to classical scrapie cases, are in agreement with the results from previous years with the mean age being approximately six years.
+The sheep were between three and eight years old, which are in agreement with the result from previous years with the mean age being six years (Table 2).

-The Nor98 scrapie cases detected in 2008 were located in six different counties; in all of them the disease had previously been diagnosed.
+The Nor98 scrapie cases detected in 2009 were located in nine different counties; in all of them the disease had previously been diagnosed.
 Nor98 scrapie cases have been found in most parts of Norway, in 14 of 19 counties.
-In contrast, the classical form of scrapie, has been detected only in the western part of Norway (3 counties) and in Nordland County.
+In contrast, the classical form of scrapie, has been detected only in the western part of Norway (3 counties) and in Nordland County (Figure 4).